 ChE 151 ab.
 Physical and Chemical Rate Processes.
 12 units (3-0-9); second, third terms.
 The foundations of heat, mass, and momentum transfer for single and multiphase fluids will be developed.
 Governing differential equations; laminar flow of incompressible fluids at low and high Reynolds numbers; forced and free convective heat and mass transfer, diffusion, and dispersion.
 Emphasis will be placed on physical understanding, scaling, and formulation and solution of boundary-value problems.
 Applied mathematical techniques will be developed and used throughout the course.
 Instructor: Brady.

 ChE 152.
 Heterogeneous Kinetics and Reaction Engineering.
 9 units (3-0-6); first term.
-Prerequisite: ChE 101 or instructor's permission.
-Survey of heterogeneous reactions and reaction mechanisms on metal and oxide catalysts.
+Prerequisites: ChE 101 or instructor’s permission.
+Survey of heterogeneous reactions on metal and oxide catalysts.
+Langmuir-Hinshelwood versus Eley-Rideal reaction mechanisms.
+Reaction, diffusion, and heat transfer in heterogeneous catalytic systems.
 Characterization of porous catalysts.
-Reaction, diffusion, and heat transfer in heterogeneous catalytic systems.
-Instructor: Davis.
+Instructor: Giapis.

 ESE/ChE 158.
 Aerosol Physics and Chemistry.
 9 units (3-0-6); second term; Open to graduate students and seniors with instructor’s permission.
 For description, see Environmental Science and Engineering.